learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 ```

-Great!
 We've dealt with all the **_obvious_** missing values, but we should also take some time to make sure that there aren't symbols or numbers included that are meant to denote a missing value.

 ### Missing values with placeholders